JsonTology.instantiate Compile-time + Runtime

 Trust boundary.
 Use instantiate when data crosses into your system from outside - HTTP request bodies, queue messages, file imports, IPC payloads.
 Failure means the caller sent invalid data; InstantiationError carries the full structured error list for your error response.

 Declaration.
-Validates input data against a registered schema, applies default values declared on schema properties, runs any registered Transform decoders, strips unknown properties, and returns a fully typed result.
+Runs any registered Transform decoder first, then validates the decoded data against the registered schema, applies default values declared on schema properties, strips unknown properties, and returns a fully typed result.
 Throws InstantiationError on validation failure.
 The input is deep-cloned before mutation - the original is never modified.
+See Canonical decode/default ordering for the full sequence.

 Use this when you have an unknown-shape input (a request body, a queue message, a config blob, a database row) and you want a typed, validated, defaults-applied domain object - or a typed exception.
 This is the right method 80% of the time when data enters your application boundary.
 Prefer this over calling validate and then mapping fields manually.